-The main characteristic of the cathedral is its impressive dome.
-It is a structure with 16 windows of stained glass with two more domes over it: one of them semicircular and the another one is exterior and has a slight spike.
+The main characteristic of the cathedral is its impressive tower influenced by Byzantine culture.
+It is a structure with 16 windows of stained glass with two more domes over it: the interior one with a semicircular shape and the exterior one with a slightly pointed top.

 Another important feature of the cathedral is the torre del Salvador ("Saviour tower").
 It measures 45 meters and was built during the 13th century, though its style is Romanesque.
-Together with the dome, Puerta del Obispo ("Bishop door"), located in the south facade, is the most valuable part of the cathedral, as well as the only one which is still intact.
+Together with the tower, Puerta del Obispo ("Bishop door"), located in the south facade, is the most valuable part of the cathedral, as well as the only one which is still intact.